Lea esta hoja informativa en español

 There are three broad approaches to gene therapy:

 The first strategy looks to disable HIV and make it unable to enter cells in your body by editing the genetic code of the virus.
 The genes that code for or provide the manufacturing instructions for HIV's ability to enter cells would be deleted or "knocked out."
-Thus, HIV would remain in the body, but it would be unable to infect cells in your or other people's bodies.
+Thus, HIV would remain in the body, but it would be unable to enter cells in your or other people's bodies.

 The second approach involves adding, or "knocking in" genes to a person's immune cells that would protect them against HIV.
 We know what those protective genes look like because some people are naturally born with them.
-These people are protected by their inability to produce a receptor called CCR5 on the outside of their immune cells that HIV needs to enter and infect the cells.
+These people are protected by their inability to produce a receptor called CCR5 on the outside of their immune cells that HIV needs to enter the cells.

 One popular example of this approach is Timothy Brown, once known as the "Berlin patient."
 He received a stem cell transplant after he was diagnosed with leukemia (a form of blood cancer).
 Stem cells are cells that have not yet received instructions from the body to make them into a specific type of cell.
 Stem cells can renew themselves, develop and grow into several different types of cells, including several different kinds of immune cells.

-The stem cells Brown received were from a person who was naturally protected from HIV by having genes that lacked the ability to produce a functional CCR5 receptor, one of two T-cell receptors that HIV needs to bind to in order to enter and infect cells.
+The stem cells Brown received were from a person who was naturally protected from HIV by having genes that lacked the ability to produce a functional CCR5 receptor, one of two T-cell receptors that HIV needs to bind to in order to enter cells.
 Brown was considered cured of HIV, though he died of cancer in September 2020.

 Two other people living with HIV and cancer who received stem cell transplants to treat their cancer are commonly referred to as the "Boston patients."
 These people stopped taking HIV drugs for a couple of years after their transplants and were able to go for several weeks or months without the virus reappearing.
 Unlike Timothy Brown, however, they did not receive donor stem cells from a person resistant to HIV.
 As a result, although they appeared to have no evidence of HIV after their transplants, the virus ultimately returned in both of them after they stopped taking their HIV drugs.

 Another person with cancer who had a stem cell transplant, the "Geneva patient," has remained without the virus after stopping ART.
 He had started HIV treatment early and had an undetectable viral load for a long time before receiving a transplant from a donor who did not have the HIV-protective CCR5 mutation.
 His viral load remains undetectable, but very small amounts of defective virus remain.
 Researchers therefore call this a case of HIV remission, not cure.
-A similar approach was used with another person, the "second Berlin patient" whose HIV also remains in remission.
+A similar approach was used with another person, the "second Berlin patient" whose HIV also remains in post-intervention control.

 The third gene therapy approach uses relatively new technologies (e.g., CRISPR) that are able to latch precisely onto the HIV genes that have integrated into human DNA and cut them out without harming the cell or causing it to malfunction.